At a glance

 When you see your child showing self-control, say it out loud.
 A simple statement can motivate a kid to continue the good behavior.

-For example, if your child practices the piano instead of doing something more fun (like hanging out with friends), you can say “I know you wanted to get together with your friends.
-You should be really proud you finished practicing and figured out a way to see them tomorrow.”
+For example, if your child works on homework instead of doing something more fun (like hanging out with friends), you can say “I know you wanted to get together with your friends.
+You should be really proud that you caught up on your homework and figured out a way to see them tomorrow.”

 It’s common for teens and tweens to have trouble with self-control.